Living in Spain After Brexit: What You Need to Know

 Moving With Your Pets

-This is expected to have a big impact on pet owners hoping to travel between the UK and Spain with their pets.
-Instead, it could take up to four months for pet owners to arrange travel to and from Spain for their pets, meaning that holidaying with your pets could well become a thing of the past, for now at least, but that you can still bring them with you if you move to Spain from the UK: it may just take a little longer for your beloved four-legged friends to arrive!
+This has had a big impact on pet owners hoping to travel between the UK and Spain with their pets.
+Instead, it could take up to four months for pet owners to arrange travel to and from Spain for their pets, meaning that holidaying with your pets has become a thing of the past, for now at least, but that you can still bring them with you if you move to Spain from the UK: it may just take a little longer for your beloved four-legged friends to arrive!

 Driving in Spain

-If you wish to drive in Spain after Brexit then the requirements you will need to adhere to will depend on your residency status.
-Tourists visiting Spain are able to drive in the country using their UK drivers license and, whilst for a short while Insurance Green Cards were required to drive in the country, this requirement has now been abolished.
+If you wish to drive in Spain after Brexit. then the requirements you will need to adhere to will depend on your residency status.
+Tourists visiting Spain are able to drive in the country using their UK driver’s license and, whilst for a short while Insurance Green Cards were required to drive in the country, this requirement has now been abolished.
 This means that driving in Spain as a tourist is just the same as it was before Brexit took effect.
+Hire a car, explore the beautiful Spanish countryside, and enjoy your holiday!

-New guidelines that were introduced in September will change the number plate national identifiers that visitors from the UK will need to use when they drive in Europe: rather than having to display a ‘GB sticker’ the vehicle identifier will change to read UK instead.
+It’s also worth noting that new guidelines were introduced changing the number plate national identifiers that visitors from the UK will need to use when they drive in Europe: rather than having to display a ‘GB sticker’ the vehicle identifier will change to read UK instead.
 This UK identifier can either be placed on the number plate, alongside an image of the union flag, or it can be placed on your car separately in the form of a sticker or magnet.

 Finding Your Spanish Home